Constrained Adversarial Learning for Automated Software Testing: a literature review: Conclusions

 \section{Conclusions}

-This work reviewed the recent scientific advances of constrained data generation in a systematic manner.
-The state-of-the-art methods and tools for constrained data generation in the adversarial machine learning and automated software testing fields were analyzed, identifying research gaps and opportunities to transfer knowledge from adversarial attacks to enhance testing tools and improve the resilience and robustness of digital systems.
+This work reviewed the recent scientific advances of constrained data generation in a methodical manner.
+The state-of-the-art methods for constrained data generation in the adversarial machine learning and automated software testing fields were analyzed, identifying research gaps and opportunities to transfer knowledge from adversarial attacks to enhance testing tools and improve the resilience and robustness of information systems.

 Regarding the current testing tools, there are several challenges that hinder full automation.
 Recent works attempt to constraint the input that is generated by analyzing the SUT empirically or resorting to specifications, although most perform exhaustive search by mutating parameters in order to find different branches of the SUT that are yet to be tested, which is unpractical.
+This suggests it may be difficult to use adversarial learning for black-box and grey-box testing, which have more complex constraints that are not directly provided to the tool.

-This is the key aspect where constrained adversarial learning could be valuable.
-Even though most approaches were developed for different applications, they can potentially be redesigned and adapted to generate high-quality data according to the constraints of the SUT.
-Adversarial examples could be used to further improve testing tools with different parameter combinations specifically crafted to deceive the tested functions and software components, reducing the time and the computational resources required to achieve a high test coverage in large and complex systems.
+Since white-box testing is commonly performed during the development of a system to make it more secure, when developers have knowledge of the utilized APIs and architectures, this is the key aspect where constrained adversarial learning could be valuable.
+Even though most approaches were developed for general applications, they can potentially be adapted to generate high-quality data according to the constraints of the SUT.
+Adversarial examples could be used to further improve testing tools with different parameter combinations specifically crafted to deceive the tested functions and software components, reducing the time and the computational resources required to achieve a high test coverage in complex systems.

 In the future, the use of adversarial machine learning methods and other artificial intelligence techniques to enhance software development and testing should be further explored.
 For instance, to perform white-box unit testing, natural language processing could be leveraged to analyze the code and extract its constraints to quickly adapt the adversarial attack methods for the relevant test cases and improve computer code coverage in a more efficient way.
 From a black-box perspective, it may be harder to have a fully accurate code coverage analysis, but fuzzy logic could be combined with adversarial reinforcement learning as an API behaviour learning technique to generate faulty test input according to the characteristics of different APIs, providing more adaptive software testing tools.